AdBoc/Song-Generator/README.md

 REACT DEVS about future of hooks
 We intend for Hooks to cover all existing use cases for classes, but we will keep supporting class components for the foreseeable future.

-v 0.1 - created project with CRA, added routes, added login and logout context v 0.1.1 - small change in README v 0.5 - added player and download button to home
+v 0.1 - created project with CRA, added routes, added login and logout context v 0.1.1 - small change in README v 0.5 - added player and download button to home v 0.5.1 - small fixes v 0.5.2 - new put request to change user data

+ToDo:
+weryfikacja pól
+menu zależne od tego czy ktoś zalogowany czy nie zmiana danych uzytkownika